icons8/lunacy-docs/docs/components_new.md

 <embed type="image/svg+xml" alt="main_component_properties" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/xfdP7fynOkuGwQdngTwAGQ.svg" width="844" />

-**Component type**
+* **Component type**.
 Select one of the presets to organize your components by type.

     <div class="callout callout--info"> <p><strong>Note:</strong> This setting currently has no visible effect.
 It’s reserved for future use in upcoming releases.</p> </div>

-**Resizing behavior**
+* **Resizing behavior**.
 Choose whether to adjust the content of the component when it’s resized.

-**Color picker, opacity, and visibility**
+* **Color picker, opacity, and visibility**.
 Set the component’s background color and show/hide it by pressing the <embed type="image/svg+xml" alt="eye_hide" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/Aa8CJl234kaxZXUTplkR4g.svg" width="24" /> / <embed type="image/svg+xml" alt="eye_show" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/y6Qj385WoUu0be9H0CO3lA.svg" width="20" /> icons.

-**Include/exclude backgroung in export**
+* **Include/exclude backgroung in export**.
 Include/exclude the component’s background when exporting it.

-**Include in instances**
+* **Include in instances**.
 Include/exclude the component’s background in its instances.

 ### [Components page](components-page)